 The Durham Business School MBA: What You Need To Know

-DUBS’ full-time MBA has a small cohort, with the most recent consisting of just 46 students, 90% of whom are international and who represented 19 different countries.
+Durham’s MBA has a small cohort, with the most recent consisting of just 46 students, 90% of whom are international and who represented 19 different countries.
 The average age of the most recent class was 32, because the school is focused on selecting candidates with enough work experience to be able to add to the cohort’s richness — three years is the bare minimum, and they usually look for five.
 Scholarships for female students have helped boost the number of women on the course.
-In 2014-2015, the last year for which there is data, 40% of Durham students got jobs in the UK after graduation.
+In 2019- 2020, 41% of Durham students landed jobs in the UK after graduation.

 Patrick Newman, U.S., MBA 2019

 I have friends who have been to Durham Business School and they enjoyed it, so that encouraged me to come here.
 Also, in the U.S. an MBA would take twice the time and cost twice the price.
 One of the great things about this course is the international exposure, which I don’t think you’d get on an MBA back home.
 Of the 47 on the course, three are from the UK and three more from the Western hemisphere.
 Half are from China; also, two-thirds are women.
 The benefit of the small class is that you certainly get one-on-one recognition from the professors.
 I think that back in the U.S. the Durham name might not be recognized as easily as some other institution, but that doesn’t bother me.
 I am doing my MBA to increase my own knowledge, not to trade off the name of the university.